mlc-mlapis/docs/src/documentation/overview/pricing.md

 ## Automatic scaling in a matter of seconds

 All services are [automatically scaled](/documentation/automatic-scaling/how-automatic-scaling-works.html) both [horizontally](/documentation/automatic-scaling/how-automatic-scaling-works.html#horizontal-scaling) (by increasing or decreasing the number of containers), and [vertically](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (by separately adding or removing CPUs, RAM size or disk space).
 Scaling happens in a matter of seconds and is continually optimized to run on the [best possible settings](/documentation/automatic-scaling/how-automatic-scaling-works.html#performance-tunning).
-Your credit is charged hourly, and the cost calculation takes into account the ratio changes during that time.
+Your credit is charged hourly, and the cost calculation considers the ratio of changes during that time.

 ## Add-ons for production